behreajj/AsepriteOkHsl/README.md

 # Okhsl for Aseprite

-This is an [Aseprite](https://www.aseprite.org/) dialog that wraps [OKHSL](https://bottosson.github.io/posts/colorpicker/) to provide a color picker and a color wheel generator.
+This is an [Aseprite](https://www.aseprite.org/) dialog that wraps [Okhsl](https://bottosson.github.io/posts/colorpicker/) to provide a color picker and a color wheel generator.
 Aseprite is an "animated sprite editor & pixel art tool."
-OKHSL is a color representation developed by Bjorn Ottosson to create an alternative to HSL that is based on human perception.
-Those interested in an interactive comparison between OKHSL, HSLuv and traditional HSL may reference this [link](https://bottosson.github.io/misc/colorpicker/).
+Okhsl is a color representation developed by Bjorn Ottosson to create an alternative to HSL that is based on human perception.
+Those interested in an interactive comparison between Okhsl, HSLuv and traditional HSL may reference this [link](https://bottosson.github.io/misc/colorpicker/).

 ## Installation